 Start by lying down on your front.
 On an exhale, bend your knees, stretch your arms back, and hold the inside edge of each foot (so that your thumb faces up and your palm faces out) with the corresponding hand.
 Take two breaths here.

 On an exhale, lift your head and torso away from the floor and look up.
 Pivot your hands on your feet so that your palms press into the top of each foot and your fingers point forward, towards your head.

 Push your hands down to further close your knee joints and bring your toes and heels closer to the ground.
 Keep your elbow and wrist joints at 90 degrees.

 Remain in the pose for 15 to 30 seconds.
 Do not hold your breath.
 On an exhale, release your palms from your feet, stretch your legs back and relax.

 Begin on your hands and knees.
 Place your wrists directly under your shoulders and your knees directly under your hips.
 Point your fingertips to the top of your mat.

 Place your shins and knees hip-width apart.
 Center your head in a neutral position and soften your gaze downward.
-This
+This is Table Pose.

 On an exhalation, slide your right arm underneath your left arm with your palm facing up.
 Let your right shoulder come all the way down to the mat.
 Rest your right ear and cheek on the mat, then gaze toward your left.